Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 Where crickets and birds lead an orchestra that lasts all day long and then deep into the night like mini cellists in the middle of Sarajevo

-Where the mosquitos leave love bites for you to wake up to in the heat
+Where the mosquitoes leave love bites for you to wake up to in the heat

 Claiming that you’re just too tasty to resist